Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 1. **Onboarding Clarity**: Improved onboarding instructions to assist new players in understanding game mechanics more effectively.
 2. **Gameplay Mechanics**: Further adjustments made to gameplay mechanics based on tester feedback, ensuring a balanced and enjoyable experience.
 3. **User Interactions**: Enhanced interactions to create a more immersive gaming experience.
-4. **Expansion Opportunities**: Ongoing exploration of narrative dynamics and possible gameplay expansions based on user suggestions will continue to guide our future update strategies.
+4. **Expansion Opportunities**: Ongoing exploration of narrative dynamics and possible gameplay expansions based on player suggestions will continue to guide our future update strategies.
 1. **Onboarding Clarity**: Comprehensive enhancements to onboarding instructions have been integrated to significantly improve the initial gameplay experience for new players.
 2. **Gameplay Mechanics**: All gameplay mechanics have been thoroughly adjusted based on extensive tester feedback, ensuring a balanced and enjoyable experience.
 3. **User Interactions**: User interactions have been substantially optimized to create a more immersive and engaging gaming experience based on player expectations.